JuliaHealth/NeuroAnalyzer.jl/README.md

 If you notice any bugs, such as crashing code, incorrect results or speed issues, please raise a Codeberg/GitHub issue.
 Before filing an issue please:

 - check that there are no similar existing issues already
-- check that your versions are up to date
+- check that your version is up to date

 If you want to report a bug, include your version and system information, and all relevant information.
 If possible, condense your bug into the shortest example possible that the maintainers can replicate, a so called "minimal working example" or MWE.